 2. Backup Digitally

 Thanks to the ever-evolving technology, you do not have to make hard copies of documents all the time.
-Now, you can easily store digital versions of your documents in different forms in your computer and the cloud.
+Now, you can easily store digital versions of your documents in different forms on your computer and in the cloud.
 If you do not have a computer, do not fret.
 You can still retrieve documents from cloud storage using your smartphone.
 The cloud gives you the advantage of infinity storage without the burden of bulk.
 You can access documents in the cloud at any time and from any place as long as you have a computerized device.
 Alternatively, you can use flash drives and memory cards.
 The downside with these is the extra burden of keeping them in your person all the time.

 3. Keep Hard Copies in Sturdy Folders

-When packing, avoid at all costs, to place your documents bare among your other belongings.
+When packing, avoid at all costs, placing your documents bare among your other belongings.
 Unless they have tight bindings as with books, always try to put documents in sturdy folders.
 The folders keep the papers from damage arising from friction, spillage and wrinkling.
 Ensure you place folders at either the very bottom or top of your clothes but never in between to reduce chances of friction damage.

 4. Keep Sensitive Documents on your Carry-on Luggage

-Whether you are flying, going by train or matatu, there is always the bag that goes in the trunk or cargo space, and the one you carry with you to your seating place.
+Whether you are flying, going by SGR or matatu, there is always the bag that goes in the trunk or cargo space, and the one you carry with you to your seating place.
 The latter is the carry-on luggage.
-If you are travelling with original copies of sensitive documents such as passports, driving license, and identification cards, keep them in your carry-on luggage.
+If you are travelling with original copies of sensitive documents such as passports, driving licenses, and identification cards, keep them in your carry-on luggage.
 If you can wear a fanny pack or sling bag that would be the most ideal.
 These two are efficient because they are on your person at all times and difficult to misplace.

 5. Use Copies Unless Required Otherwise

 If you are at a hotel, travel site, or even at a travel office, always use copies unless you are asked for originals.
 Certified copies can work in the stead of original ones in many institutions.
-The advantage for you is you will have the originals kept safe for most of the time.
+The advantage for you is you will have the originals kept safe most of the time.
 You should also be careful of the people asking to see your documents.
 Unless they are at a designated office or institution or they are a police officer, never show your documents to anyone.
 Some malicious people prey on tourists and steal their papers with the hope of making money.
 Do not be too forthcoming with everyone asking for your documents.